Property Lines: Everything You Need To Know

 Knowing your property lines is an important part of being a homeowner.
 Being aware of where your property lines begin and end can prevent conflicts or legal disputes with your neighbors.
 It can also help ensure that you respect your neighbor’s privacy and space.

-It’s important to note that an unknown property lineencroachment, where neighbors overstep surrounding property lines, could result in a title company refusing insurance.
+It’s important to note that an unknown property line encroachment, when neighbors overstep surrounding property lines, could result in a title company refusing insurance.

 How To Find Property Lines

-There are a few easy ways a property owner can find or evaluate their property lines.
+A property owner can find or evaluate their property lines in a few easy ways.
 Consider the following:

-A property line basemap, or plat, is a drawing that maps out your property’s boundary lines and includes details like elevations, bodies of water and structures.
-You might even be able to find property maps of neighboring properties if you share property lines.
+A property line base map, or plat, is a drawing that maps out your property’s boundary lines and includes details like elevations, bodies of water and structures.
+You might even be able to find plat maps of neighboring properties if you share property lines.

 Check The Deed To The Property

 One way to check your property lines is to look at your property’s deed.
 Your deed should have a legal description of your land’s boundaries.
 If the current deed doesn’t describe the property lines, it will refer you to an older one that does.
-However, you must be careful when you use an older deed since it may include landmarks or other features that no longer exist.
+However, be careful when you use older deeds because they might include outdated information.

 If you don’t have a copy of your deed, you can request one online or through your county’s recorder office.
 You should expect to pay a fee for a copy, usually a few dollars or so.